 3. Apply Page Setup Dialog Box to Insert Header in Excel

 If we need to add a header to a single worksheet or more than one worksheet at once, we can use the Page Setup dialog box.
-We can also customize our header by using it.
+We can also customize and edit our header by using it.
 The steps to insert a header by using the Page Setup dialog box are below.

 - In the first place, go to the Page Layout tab in the Page Setup group.